 Saturn ION owners have reported 7 problems related to accelerator stuck (under the vehicle speed control category).
+The most recently reported issues are listed below.

 The accelerator got stuck while my daughter was driving on the highway and almost got into an accident!!! it will cost over $700.
 00 to get this problem fixed and we do not have that kind of money!!!.